torgeir/helm-hunks.el/readme.md

 # helm-hunks.el

-A helm interface for git hunks.
+A helm interface for git hunks - browsing, staging, unstaging and killing.

 ## Installing